SteffenNeumann/Hangarplaner/WARP.md

    - Changes persist and replicate to a read-only client
 3) Standalone
    - Disable both toggles; edits only affect local state; no server traffic

+## FAQ (Sync Mode and Data Flow)

+- Q: What is “Sync mode”?
+  - A: Sync mode is read-only collaboration: the client continuously reads from the server but does not write.
+It’s ideal for display stations or users who should not modify shared data.

+- Q: How do I enable Sync mode?
+  - A: Turn Read Data ON and Write Data OFF.
+Inputs for aircraft tiles become disabled, and a subtle status pill shows the mode and last-load time.

+- Q: Why can’t I edit when Sync mode is ON?
+  - A: Edit controls are intentionally disabled to enforce read-only behavior.
+Any display-only preferences save to localStorage and show “Saved locally (read-only mode)”.

+- Q: How do I become a writer (Master)?
+  - A: Toggle Write Data ON (keep Read ON).
+The client will include the header X-Sync-Role: master on POSTs to `sync/data.php`, which the server requires for writes.

+- Q: Can multiple Masters write at the same time?
+  - A: Yes.
+The system is multi-master.
+Conflicts are resolved at field level with a prompt offering “Accept server” or “Keep mine”.
+Last-write-wins semantics converge after short intervals.

+- Q: My changes don’t show up on other devices—what should I check?
+  - A: Ensure you are in Master mode (Write ON).
+Verify the Network tab shows POST requests to `sync/data.php` with X-Sync-Role: master and HTTP 200.
+Make sure other clients have Read ON to receive updates.

+- Q: I see 403 Forbidden when saving—why?
+  - A: The server rejects writes without X-Sync-Role: master.
+Turn Write ON (Master mode) or use the documented curl example with the header.
+In read-only Sync mode, POSTs are prevented by the client.

+- Q: What does “Saved locally (read-only mode)” mean?
+  - A: The change is stored only in the browser’s localStorage and will not be shared.
+Switch to Master (Write ON) to sync changes to the server.

+- Q: How can I force a data refresh from the server?
+  - A: Ensure Read is ON, then either trigger your app’s manual sync action (if available) or simply reload the page.
+For diagnostics, use `window.debugSync()` and watch GETs to `sync/data.php` in the Network panel.

+- Q: Does the server enforce a single master lock?
+  - A: No. There is no exclusive lock.
+Multi-master is supported; conflicts are handled client-side with prompts and short write-fences.

+- Q: How do presence-aware reads work in Master mode?
+  - A: By default, a Master applies server updates when at least one other Master is online and the last server writer is a different session (configurable via `serverSync.requireOtherMastersForRead`).

+- Q: How do I work completely offline?
+  - A: Turn both Read and Write OFF (Standalone).
+All changes are local; no requests are sent to the server.

+- Q: Where are the endpoints and required headers documented?
+  - A: See the “Server-side write enforcement (header contract)” section above and the provided curl example demonstrating X-Sync-Role: master.

+- Q: How can I test Sync quickly with two clients?
+  - A: Open the app in two browsers or devices.
+Set one to Master (Read ON, Write ON) and the other to Sync (Read ON, Write OFF).
+Edit on the Master and watch the other update without any POSTs.

 ---